Materials-Consortia/OPTIMADE/optimade.rst

 - **Requirements/Conventions**:

-  - **Support**: OPTIONAL support in implementations, i.e., may be :val:`null` for all entries.
+  - **Support**: OPTIONAL support in implementations, i.e., MAY be :val:`null`.
   - **Query**: Support for queries on this property is OPTIONAL.
     If supported, filters MAY support only a subset of comparison operators.
   - The property SHOULD be :val:`null` for entries that have no partial occupancies.
   - If present, the correct flag MUST be set in the list :property:`structure_features` (see property `structure_features`_).
   - Client implementations MUST check its presence (as its presence changes the interpretation of the structure).